 Instead of using multi-colored threads, I recommend using individual colors that match the artist’s painting.
 You can definitely use tonal overdyed threads for depth of color, though.
 Since the cashmere stitch is a little larger than the diagonal mosaic stitch, it provides the viewer with a proper sense of perspective, too.
 Here’s a stitch diagram of the cashmere stitch for you.

 Of course, you can use these same six stitches in a host of different ways.
 Just get out your doodle canvas and your thread stash – and have fun!
 Your imagination is your only limitation.
-I can’t wait to see what you come up with, so please share pictures with us in the Serendipity Needleworks Facebook group.

 Next time, we’ll explore crossed stitches. 😉